-Concerning the use of a vehicle's actual purchase price to determine the

-Current law uses the manufacturer's suggested retail price (MSRP) of a vehicle to determine taxable value, which is used to determine the amount of the specific ownership tax.
-For class A and B vehicles that weigh 16,000 pounds or less, current law uses 75% of the MSRP; for purchase price.

-Summary class C and D vehicles, current law uses 85% of MSRP.
+Concerning the use of a vehicle's actual purchase price to determine the amount of the specific ownership tax.
+For class A and B vehicles that weigh 16,000 pounds or less, current law uses 75% of the MSRP; for class C and D vehicles, current law uses 85% of MSRP.